Leaky-Image-Project/docs/README.md

 We create a bash script to start the server concurrently called `start.sh` which is in this directory
 ## Install dependencies
-This step would be skip in the virtual box as it is pre-installed by us in case of no access to the internet
+This step would be skipped in the virtual box as it is pre-installed by us (as no access to the internet)
 * For `image-api` we need to run `go get`
 * For `image-website` we need to run `npm install`
 * For `attacker-website` we need to run `npm install`